Next PJR edition 27(1): REMINDER: Call for unthemed papers - deadline May 30

 Reviews (reviewing books, documentaries and online developments – 800-1500 words, commissioned by the reviews editor).

 The next edition will be produced by Philip Cass and David Robie.

-The deadline for submissions is March 30.
+The deadline for submissions has been extended to May 30.

 The following edition will be based around papers presented at the Asian Congress for Media and Communication (ACMC) conference - Change, Adaptation and Innovation in Auckland, Aotearoa New Zealand, in November.